Popular Libraries

 method.

-# Load the keras model from Object Store to use its saved state and update with new data if needed. def initialize(self) -> None: if self.object_store.contains_key(model_key): file_name = self.object_store.get_file_path(model_key) self.model = DQN.load(file_name, env=env)
+# Load the model from the Object Store to use its saved state and update it with new data if needed. def initialize(self) -> None: if self.object_store.contains_key(model_key): file_name = self.object_store.get_file_path(model_key) self.model = DQN.load(file_name, env=env)

 The ContainsKey